Updated: May 9, 2022

 Check the local newspapers or TV station websites and see what their top stories are.
-When my family and I were thinking of going to Honolulu in August 2021, I checked KHON’s website (Channel 2 news), their top story reads: We’re closer to the point where we will run out of capacity’: Hawaii health officials urge no gatherings.
-One of the quotes in the story is from the Healthcare Association of Hawaii president stating, “We’re getting closer and closer to the point where we really will run out of capacity in the state.”
+When my family and I were thinking of going to Honolulu in August 2021, I checked KHON’s website (Channel 2 news) to see their top stories.
+The first was: We’re closer to the point where we will run out of capacity’: Hawaii health officials urge no gatherings.
+One of the quotes in the story was from the Healthcare Association of Hawaii president stating, “We’re getting closer and closer to the point where we really will run out of capacity in the state.”
 Gulp.
 We postponed that trip and went in early March when cases/hospitalizations were low.

 This brings me to my go-to website for checking hospitalizations and case numbers.
 COVID Vaccine & Risk Tracker – Covid Act Now.
 Just type in the destination (city, county, state or zip).
-Back in June 2021, I put in Port St. Lucie and as you can see from the screenshot below, they’re disastrous.
+Back in June 2021, I put in Port St. Lucie and as you can see from the screenshot below, they were disastrous.

 Another resource: CDC COVID Data Tracker